 - What are the consequences when implanted electrodes can influence brain functions such as motor skills, speech and mood in an increasingly targeted manner?

-Following reports from medicine and research as well as philosophical and legal analyses, the speakers will join the audience and the members of the Ethics Council in discussions on the question of what it means to rethink our human self-image by means of ever deeper insights and interventions in our brain.
+Following reports from medicine and research as well as philosophical and legal analyses, the speakers joined the audience and the members of the Ethics Council in discussions on the question of what it means to rethink our human self-image by means of ever deeper insights and interventions in our brain.